morgoe/yogaruka/_includes/content/yoga/prices.md

 #### Concessions + Giving Back to the Community

-Concession drop-ins and concession passes are available for kids, all full time students, some part time students on low income, and pensioners.
-They offer a discount of min.
-20% on the full price and can be purchased in studio **as long as you have a valid concession ID card.**
+Concession passes are available for kids, all full time students, some part time students on low income, and pensioners.
+They offer discounts of min.
+15% on the full price and can be purchased in studio only **as long as you have a valid concession ID card.**

 We are also offering **FREE** classes for highly disadvantaged social groups: Aboriginal Australians, refugees and their children, homeless people of any extraction.
 Please [contact us](/contact/) to find out more and organise your free yoga training schedule.